 What we collect

 Primarily, we collect the contact details of the clients or people that we work with so that we are able to contact them as part of the legitimate relationship that we have with them.
-This includes the full names, job titles, telephone numbers, addresses or email addresses of our own suppliers, and the staff, customers, suppliers, partners, students, governors or other representatives of our clients when we need this data to fulfil our contractual duties.
+This includes the full names, job titles, telephone numbers, work addresses or work email addresses of our own suppliers and the staff, governors or other representatives at our customers schools (where applicable).
+We need this data to fulfill our contractual duties.

 We also collect or process: